 - If you have children living with you at home, talk to them about what you want them to do if violence erupts.
 Do you want them to call the police?
-Do you want them to leave the house and go to a neighbor’s?
+Do you want them to leave the house and go to a neighbor’s house?

 - Devise a code word to use with your children, family, friends and neighbors when you need the police.

-- Open a savings account in your own name or hide away a little money somewhere safe to start to establish or increase your independence.
-Think of other ways in which you can increase your independence.
+- Open a savings account in your own name or hide away some money somewhere safe to establish or increase your independence.
+Think of other ways that you can increase your independence.

 - Leave money, an extra set of keys, copies of important documents and extra clothes with someone you trust so you can leave quickly if you need to.